|

 years later at a hobbyist meeting

-I wondered what would happen if the "plasma pool" experiment was performed
+I wondered what would happen if the "inverted pool o' plasma" experiment

 in pure argon?
 I set up a piece of Carbon Veil (carbon fibers) in a shot